OpenAstronomy/openastronomy.github.io/_projects/_template.md

 ---
 name: Example project
+# Add a short one line description of your project
 desc: This is the first idea for suborg
-# add a short one line description of your project
+# Student requirements:
 requirements:
-# Student requirements:
  - Knowledge on pythonic physics.
  - Familiar with numerical methods
 difficulty: low
+# Related issues (if any)  to this project.
+# Ideally you want at least one
 issues:
-# Related issues (if any)  to this project.
  - https://github.com/org/org_repo/issues/4444
  - https://github.com/org/org_repo/issues/5555
 mentors:
 # First person in contact; mentors may change before project starts.
-# GitHub handles
+# GitHub or GitLab handles
  - astrorobot
+# The programme under this project wish to run.
 initiatives:
-# The programme under this project wish to run.
  - GSOC
- - SOCIS
 project_size:
+ - 90 h (Small)
- - 175 h
+ - 175 h (Medium)
- - 350 h
+ - 350 h (Large)
+# Different technologies needed
 tags:
-# Different technologies needed
  - python
- - GUI
+ - postgres
+# suborganisation(s) to which this project belongs.
 collaborating_projects:
-# suborganisation(s) to which this project belongs.
  - astropy
  - juliaAstro
 ---

-This is an awesome project idea for suborg.
+# This is an awesome project idea for suborg.

-#### Description
+## Description

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Phasellus aliquam turpis neque, vel fermentum diam gravida id.
 Maecenas tempor magna libero, non